kamransafi/MPCDF_HPC/Using_apptainer.md

 ## Example scripts:
 - R and .slurm script for one job
 - R and .slurm script for array jobs
-- R and .slurm script for one job/ array jobs with parralelization in the R script
+- R and .slurm script for one job with parralelization in the R script